-It’s dawned on many who endure a chronic emotional/mental disorder: “My circumstances aren’t going to get much better.”
-That’s hard insight.
-Still, there must be something they can do when there’s seemingly nothing.
+It’s dawned on many who endure an emotional or mental disorder: “It isn’t likely that I’m going to get much better.”
+But there must be something we can do when there’s seemingly nothing.
 Right?
-Being in that position, I believe there is…
+I believe there is.

 The insight threshold